Lipschitz bijections between boolean functions: Introduction

 \subsection{Bijections between $\xor$ and $\maj$}

-Since we have a 2-bi-Lipschitz map from $\dic$ to $\xor$, we might expect the maps between $\dic$ and $\maj$ to behave similarly to those between $\xor$ and $\maj$.
-Indeed, composing this 2-bi-Lipschitz map from $\dic$ to $\xor$ with the $O(1)$-Lipschitz map from $\maj$ to $\dic$ gives a $O(1)$-Lipschitz map from $\maj$ to $\xor$, and the argument used to show that there is no $O(1)$-Lipschitz mapping from $\dic$ to $\maj$ can also be applied to mappings from $\xor$ to $\maj$ to show that they can't be $C$-Lipschitz for $C < n/2$.
+Since we have a 2-bi-Lipschitz map from $\dic$ to $\xor$, we might expect the maps between $\xor$ and $\maj$ to behave similarly to those between $\dic$ and $\maj$.
+Indeed, composing this 2-bi-Lipschitz map from $\dic$ to $\xor$ with the $O(1)$-Lipschitz map from $\maj$ to $\dic$ gives a $O(1)$-Lipschitz map from $\maj$ to $\xor$, and the argument used to show that there is no $O(1)$-Lipschitz mapping from $\dic$ to $\maj$ can also be applied to mappings from $\xor$ to $\maj$ to show that they cannot be $C$-Lipschitz for $C < n/2$.
 However, while there is a map from $\xor$ to $\dic$ with constant average stretch, Rao and Shinkar \cite{RAO2018} show that for any mapping $\phi$ from $\xor$ to $\maj$ the average stretch is $\Omega(\sqrt{n})$.
-They then ask if this lower bound is tight: \begin{question}[Question 6.3 in \cite{RAO2018}] Is there a mapping $\phi$ from $\xor$ to $\maj$ such that $\avgStretch(\phi) = O(\sqrt{n})$? \end{question} In Section \ref{sec:xortomaj} we show that the bound is indeed tight in Theorem \ref{thm:xortomaj} by giving a map which has average stretch $O(\sqrt{n})$.
+They then ask if this lower bound is tight: \begin{question}[Question 6.3 in \cite{RAO2018}] Is there a mapping $\phi$ from $\xor$ to $\maj$ such that $\avgStretch(\phi) = O(\sqrt{n})$? \end{question}